 51. What factors impair ciliary activity?

-Endotracheal tubes, extreme temperatures, high oxygen concentrations, dust, fumes, smoke, dehydration, thick mucus, and infection.
+Endotracheal tubes, extreme temperatures, high oxygen concentrations, dust, fumes, smoke, dehydration, thick mucus, and respiratory infections.

 52. What are the three pharmacological approaches to secretion management?

-Increase the depth of the sol layer (water, expectorants, saline), alter the consistency of the gel layer (mucolytics) and improve ciliary activity (corticosteroids and bronchodilators).
+1) Increase the depth of the sol layer (water, expectorants, saline).
+2) Alter the consistency of the gel layer (mucolytics).
+3) Improve ciliary activity (corticosteroids and bronchodilators).

 53. What is the function of the mucosal blanket?

-Covers the airway and traps inhaled bacteria and particles.
+It covers the airway and traps inhaled bacteria and particles, preventing them from reaching deeper parts of the lungs.

 54. What is the mechanism of action for bland aerosols?